Last Updated on December 1, 2022 by admin

 ‘Millennial’ is a word that we hear more and more as time goes by and it’s used to mean many different things.
-In essence, millennials are currently aged between twenty and thirty-seven.
-So what are the chances of attracting millennials to your coastal holiday home?
+In essence, millennials are currently aged between twenty-six and forty-one.
+So, what are the chances of attracting millennials to your coastal holiday home?
 According to research from the National Coastal Tourism Academy (NCTA), millennials are the least likely age group to visit Britain’s coastlines for a holiday, despite being the most likely to take a break in the UK.

 The reason?
 The research says that they find coastal holidays to be ‘old fashioned’, perhaps likened to the ‘kiss me quick’ seaside holidays other generations had enjoyed in perceived ‘by-gone’ times.